 - 1. Compare abiotic and biotic stressors of honey bee colonies and describe how to mitigate these issues. - 2.
-Create a management plan applying the principles of integrated pest management to control honey bee pests and diseases. - 3.
-Recognize the nest conditions that promote the establishment of pests and diseases and their associated symptoms. - 4.
+Create a management plan applying the principles of integrated pest management to control honeybee pests and diseases. - 3.
+Recognize the nest conditions that make it suitable for pests and diseases and the associated symptoms from them. - 4.
 Identify the many ways in which commercial beekeepers can make a profit and what is required to be successful for each commodity. - 5.
 Interpret the findings from various pesticide research publications and discuss the implications they may have on honey bee colonies. - 6.
 Produce a video that will teach correct beekeeping best management practices to non-technical audiences.